bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ### Part III

-[ ] - Find the `TopBar` and `Header` components.
+[ x ] - Find the `TopBar` and `Header` components.
 Convert these two components to Styled Components.
 You should not have any `className` props when you are finished.
 Once you have finished the `TopBar` and `Header` components, please move on to Part II.
 If you have time at the end, you may convert all of the components to styled-components.

 ## Stretch Challenge